kareembaher/notepad-application/README.md

 Notepad is a simple Spring boot application, it stores the notes in a MySQL database instance.
 MySQL database needs to be up and running for notepad to work.
 It exposes the actuator endpoints as well as the /notes endpoint, which creates a note when it gets a POST request.
 The main goal is to run Notepad on a Kubernetes cluster (including MySQL).

 #### So, the plan will be as follows:
-- Build or notepad application.
+- Build our notepad application.
 - Build a docker image out of this application
 - Create a deployment with 2 replicas for the Notepad application
 - Create 1 pod for Mysql database to store your notes